emersonrp/bindcontrol/README.md

 1. [Python](https://www.python.org) version 3.10 or later
 2. [wxPython](https://www.wxpython.org) version 4.2 or later

-* Windows users, follow the instructions on the above sites' download pages to install Python and wxPython.
+*Windows users*:  follow the instructions on the above sites' download pages to install Python and wxPython.

-* MacOS users, I recommend following the instructions in [this article at opensource.com](https://www.opensource.com/article/19/5/python-3-default-mac) to get Python 3 installed and working by default.
+*MacOS users*:  I recommend following the instructions in [this article at opensource.com](https://www.opensource.com/article/19/5/python-3-default-mac) to get Python 3 installed and working by default.
 Once everything is working, you will want to run `pip3 install wxPython`.

-* Linux users, install your distribution's packages for Python 3 and wxPython.
+*Linux users*:  install your distribution's packages for Python 3 and wxPython.

 ### Getting and running the code

-* Clone this repo, or download the source as a ZIP file
+* Clone this repo, or download the source as a ZIP file and unzip it somewhere

 * Windows (and possibly Mac) users:  Double-click `BindControl.py` in the top-level folder